aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 already handles temp-dir contention.
 No new workflow file (the semver gate above is its own workflow, but the corpus tests ride on `build.yml`).

-### Regression tier
+### Integration tier

-Daily run on the existing `integration-tests.yml` workflow.
-The workflow's `other-and-e2e` matrix entry already collects `tests/regression/`, so adding `tests/regression/golden_templates/` is picked up automatically — **no new matrix entry, no workflow edit**.
-The suite sits alongside the existing `tests/regression/deploy/` and `tests/regression/package/` directories, which have the same shape (real `sam` subprocess + real AWS credentials, daily-only).
+Daily run on the existing `integration-tests.yml` workflow's matrix (one new entry: `golden-templates`).
+The suite sits alongside the existing `tests/integration/buildcmd/`, `tests/integration/package/`, and `tests/integration/deploy/` directories — all subprocess-driven ``sam`` invocations against real AWS resources.

+We deliberately do **not** put this under ``tests/regression/``.
+The existing ``tests/regression/`` suites are ``sam`` vs ``aws cloudformation`` parity tests — they assert SAM CLI's output matches AWS CLI's *current* output.
+Goldens assert the opposite: SAM CLI's output matches its own *pinned past* output.
+Different semantics;
+sharing a directory would invite future contributors to confuse the two.

 Per case: